 Energy Manager Overview

 Energy Manager is a Home Assistant-based energy management optimisation system that can be controlled both manually and automatically.
-When automation is enabled, Energy Manager will intelligently charge and discharge your battery to reduce your costs, and it will also automatically trade your energy to maximise your return on investment of your solar and battery system.
+When automation is enabled, Energy Manager will intelligently charge and discharge your battery to reduce your costs.

 Energy Manager consists of two components: